-Discrimination, Sexual Harassment and Bullying
+Discrimination, Harassment and Bullying

 G&W is committed to providing a work environment free from any offensive behavior.
-This includes sexual harassment, bullying or unlawful discrimination of any kind.
+This includes discrimination, harassment or bullying of any kind.

 We do not tolerate discrimination against any individual based upon race, color, religion, sex, national origin, age, disability, sexual orientation, marital or family status, military status, or other factors unrelated to our business interests.
-The use of racial or religious slurs or any other remarks, jokes, or conduct that encourages or permits an offensive work environment will not be tolerated.

-Sexual harassment includes any unwelcome sexual advance, request for sexual favors, or other verbal or physical conduct of a sexual nature.
+The use of racial or religious slurs or any other remarks, jokes or conduct that encourages or permits an offensive work environment will not be tolerated.
+Harassment means conduct which is known or would reasonably be known to be unwelcome.
+Harassment includes conduct, comments or actions that would be perceived by a reasonable person as being hostile, humiliating or abusive or cause him/her torment.
+Harassment covers a wide range of conduct and includes sexual harassment, bullying and psychological harassment.
+Sexual harassment includes any unwelcome sexual advance, request for sexual favors or other verbal or physical conduct of a sexual nature.